l3uddz/unionfs_cleaner/README.md

 3. `sudo git clone https://github.com/l3uddz/unionfs_cleaner`
 4. `sudo chown -R user:user unionfs_cleaner`
 5. `cd unionfs_cleaner`
-6. `sudo pip3.5 install -r requirements.txt`
+6. `sudo python3 -m pip install -r requirements.txt`
-7. `python3.5 cleaner.py`
+7. `python3 cleaner.py`

 You should now have unionfs_cleaner installed, and by running it for the first time, it will generate a default config.json configuration and exit for you to adjust your config.